-Code Name Description SFR1 Authentication Data Users can authenticate in the GDDS DE SFR1.1 Sigle-Sign-On (SSO) It is possible to authenticate once to access (if authorized) all resources in the GDDS DE.
+Code Name Description SFR1 Authentication Data Users can authenticate in the GDDS DE SFR1.1 Single-Sign-On (SSO) It is possible to authenticate once to access (if authorized) all resources in the GDDS DE.
 SFR1.2 Multiple Identity Providers The GDDS DE supports authentication via multiple Identity Providers (with different levels of trust) SFR1.3 Identity Management Encompasses the entire lifecycle of user account management (creation, modification, suspension, etc.).
-SFR2 Authorization The GDDS DE resources are protected and the access to such resources is restricted to authorized Data Users.
-SFR3 Policy Management Data Owners can create/modify/delete policy associated to the data they share in the GDDS DE.
+SFR2 Access Control The GDDS DE resources are subject to access control (e.g., for accounting).
+SFR3 Policy Management Data Owners can create/modify/delete usage policies associated to the data they share in the GDDS DE.
 SFR4 Integrity The GDDS DE verifies that exchanged data has not been altered.
 SFR5 Non-repudiation The GDDS DE protects against false denial of data exchanges.
+SFR6 Confidentiality GDDS DE resources are not disclosed to Data Users unless they have been authorized to access the data.